Concentration Inequalities for Suprema of Empirical Processes with Dependent Data via Generic Chaining with Applications to Statistical Learning: Application to Statistical Learning Theory

 Thus an application of Theorem \ref{thm:maintheorem} leads to the result of interest.

-In order to apply Theorem \ref{thm:maintheorem} we assume that a number of high-level conditions hold.
-In Section \ref{sec:neuralnet} we verify that these conditions are satisified, for example, by a single-layer neural network model.
+In order to apply Theorem \ref{thm:maintheorem}, we assume that a number of high-level conditions hold.
+These conditions play the same role as \ref{asm:increments_and_tail} and \ref{asm:coupling} in the previous section, but are reformulated to fit the present framework.
+In Section \ref{sec:neuralnet} we verify that these conditions are satisfied, for example, by a single-layer neural network model.

 \begin{cond} There exists a distance $d_\Theta : \Theta \times \Theta \rightarrow \mathbb R_+$ and positive constant $C_1$ such that $(i)$ for any $\bm \theta_1$, $\bm \theta_2 $ in $\Theta$ it holds that